Chess Cottage (CHESS)

 Bedroom 1 A bedroom with a double bed, whb and a door with granary steps and a small balcony with views down across the garden and to the meadows beyond.

-Bedroom 2 A second bedroom with a gain a gorgeous double bed and handbasin in the corner of the room.
+Bedroom 2 A second bedroom with a gorgeous double bed and handbasin in the corner of the room.

 The bathroom has a walk in shower, handbasin and toilet.